jclem/rest-model/README.md

 There is no concept of belongs-to/has-many in RestModel.
-All models are managed individually, and `parents` can be used on any record&mdash;their primary keys will be interpolated as appropriate into the URL.
+All models are managed individually, and `parents` can be used on any record&mdash;their primary keys will be interpolated as is appropriate into the URL.

 ### Custom Namespaces